 Portfolio C vessels would target snowy grouper on deepwater trips in Season 1, and continue with snowy grouper trips in Season 2 or switch to Core Snapper Grouper trips.
 Most Portfolio C vessels would switch to Core Snapper Grouper trips in Season 3, driven by gray triggerfish.
 Portfolio D focuses mostly on the blueline tilefish trips in Season 2, with some of these vessels targeting snowy grouper in Season 1 and Core Snapper Grouper in Season 3.
-However, several Portfolio D vessels did not have trips in Season 3 (Table 4-10).
+However, several Portfolio D vessels did not have trips targeting snapper grouper in Season 3 (Table 4-10), which may indicate that a switch to primarily non-snapper grouper species in Season 3.